From Pacific breeze 🇺🇸 to Nordic freeze 🇸🇪 I design thoughtful, holistic experiences at Spotify alongside exceptional peeps ©‘25

 Soundscapes

-Soundscapes is a content acquisition program that started in 2019 to license ambient noise content for specific, intent-based use cases like relaxation, sleep, and focus.
-Soundscapes content is programmed across approximately 300 editorial playlists and represents 2% of total music consumption.
+Soundscapes is a content acquisition program launched in 2019 to license ambient noise content for intent-based use cases like relaxation, sleep, and focus.
+Today, Soundscapes content is featured across roughly 300 editorial playlists and accounts for 2% of total music consumption on Spotify.

-The goal of this project was to differentiate the Soundscapes experience from normal editorial playlists and create a more optimal experience for intent based listening.
+The goal of this project was to differentiate the Soundscapes experience from typical editorial playlists and create a more optimal experience for intent based listening.

 Duration